 - The purpose of this category is to help 4-H'ers identify and collect range plants.
 In addition, participants will learn the basics of range management, and Nebraska's range.
 Through the creation of range boards 4-H'ers will become more proficient in knowledge of Nebraska's range.
-For more resources and materials in this category refer to the resource section at the bottom of the page. - Each exhibit must be properly identified with Unit and Class. - All plant displays and display covers must be the Life Span: Perennial result of the current year's work. - Plant identification and lists of appropriate plants in each category (grasses, forbs, shrubs, and grass-like plants) can be found in the Range Judging Handbook and Contest Guide, Common Grasses of Nebraska. and Common Forbs and Shrubs of Nebraska. - The purpose of these exhibits is to demonstrate to the public the benefits from the study and application of crop, weed, range and soil sciences to solving conservation. problems in management, sustainability and environmental protection. - For guidelines on specific projects, refer to appropriate project manuals. - Books - Plants must be mounted on sheets that are no larger than 14" wide x 14" high.
-Plants should be glued rather than taped and the mounts should be protected with a clear cover.
-Proper plant mount should include root as well as stem and leaf tissue. - Exhibits will be judged on completeness of plant mount, accuracy of identification, labeling, neatness and conformation to project requirements. - Each completed mount must have the following information (see example below) in the lower right corner of the mounting sheet:
+For more resources and materials in this category refer to the resource section at the bottom of the page. - Each exhibit must be properly identified with Unit and Class. - All plant displays and display covers must be the result of the current year's work. - Plant identification and lists of appropriate plants in each category (grasses, forbs, shrubs, and grass-like plants) can be found in the Range Judging Handbook and Contest Guide, Common Grasses of Nebraska, and Common Forbs and Shrubs of Nebraska. - The purpose of these exhibits is to demonstrate to the public the benefits from the study and application of crop, weed, range and soil sciences to solving problems in management, conservation, sustainability and environmental protection. - For guidelines on specific projects, refer to appropriate project manuals.